osohq/oso/docs/content/python/guides/enforcement/field.md

 ## Get all authorized fields

-Sometimes it is helpful to get _all_ fields that a user can access, and for this there is a separate method called {{% apiDeepLink class="Enforcer"
+Sometimes it is helpful to get _all_ fields that a user can access, and for this there is a separate method called {{% apiDeepLink class="Oso"
 %}}authorized_fields{{%/apiDeepLink %}}:

 ```python